elliotsecops/Backup-To-Cloud/README.md

 2. **Verify Backup Files**:
    - After the script runs, check the `backup_output_dir` (e.g., `/home/user/backups`) to ensure that the backup files have been created.
-   - You should see `.zip` files named with the current date and time.
+   - You should see `.tar.gz` files named with the current date and time.

 3. **Check S3 Bucket**:
    - Verify that the backup files have been uploaded to your S3 bucket.